Great Recoinage of 1696: History

-Old coin was taken back by weight rather than face value.
-On 10 June 1696 a Proclamation was issued, requiring all Receivers and Collectors of the Publick Taxes to take hammer'd Silver Money at five shillings and eight Pence an Ounce.
+Old coins were returned by weight rather than their face value.
+On 10 June 1696, a Proclamation was issued, requiring all Receivers and Collectors of the Publick Taxes to take hammer'd Silver Money at five shillings and eight Pence an Ounce.

 Financial results

 The recoinage was not a financial success.
 Production tailed off by 1698.
 It had proved impossible to maintain a system based on gold and silver because of the variation in the bullion value of each metal.
-In practice this usually meant that silver was worth more melted down into bullion.
+In practice, this usually meant that silver was worth more melted down into bullion.

 England eventually committed itself to a gold standard.
 The only way to maintain silver as coin was to reduce the silver content so that the coin's nominal value was more than that of the bullion of the same weight.
 This did not happen until the Great Recoinage of 1816.